 Back when I was scouting out the defunct and soon-to-be-torn-down General Motors "Buick City" Plant in Flint, I happened across another little place nearby, along Industrial Avenue (creative name, huh?).
 Since I was thwarted in my attempts to infiltrate the gargantuan Buick flagship, this rather puny looking thing would have to do.

 I recently asked a Flint-area explorer if he knew what this site was, and he posited that it had been a sparkplug factory.
 This seemed like a perfectly reasonable conclusion, since Flint was probably the sparkplug capitol of the world.
-As it turns out that assumption was close, but no cigar.
+All the same I dove into some research, and as it turns out his assumption was close, but no cigar.

 The 1922 Polk's Directory for Flint lists the Standard Oil Co. at an address of 1620 Industrial Avenue, which is approximately where this structure stands.
 Standard Oil Co. was an Indiana-based company that eventually became part of Amoco.

 Notably, the book The Gas Station in America asserts that the "first structure specially designed for gasoline distribution" was built in Flint in 1910 by the Central Oil Co.--plausibly at 1920 S. Saginaw Street (at the corner of Rix), according to Polk's.